visdesignlab/workforce-frontend/README.md

 cd ..

 # Build the docker container and start it (If on a new system and you get a permissions error, log out and in)
-docker-compose up -d --build
-docker exec -it workforce-frontend_db_1 bash
+sudo chmod -R ubuntu:docker ~/workforce-frontend docker-compose up -d --build docker exec -it workforcefrontend_db_1 bash
 - mysql -u root -p
 - # pass = initial
-- # run the commands in setup.sql in the terminal
+- # run the commands in setup.prod.sql in the terminal
 # verify deploy is working
 ```